Best Trade Careers for Women (2026 Strategic Guide)

 FAQ: Common Hesitations

-Q: Am I too old to start?
+Q: Am I too old to start a trade career?

-Q: Is the culture toxic?
+Q: Is the culture in the trades toxic?

 The Strategic Path Forward